George W. Bush

 In his first term, Bush signed a major tax-cut program and an education-reform bill, the No Child Left Behind Act.
-He pushed for socially conservative efforts such as the Partial-Birth Abortion Ban Act and faith-based initiatives.
-He also initiated the President's Emergency Plan for AIDS Relief, in 2003, to address the AIDS epidemic.
-The terrorist attacks on September 11, 2001 decisively reshaped his administration, resulting in the start of the war on terror and the creation of the Department of Homeland Security.
+He pushed for socially conservative efforts such as the Partial-Birth Abortion Ban Act, restrictions on same-sex marriage, and faith-based initiatives.
+He also initiated the President's Emergency Plan for AIDS Relief, in 2003, to address the global AIDS epidemic.
+The September 11 attacks during 2001 decisively reshaped his administration, resulting in the start of the war on terror and the creation of the Department of Homeland Security.
 Bush ordered the invasion of Afghanistan in an effort to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
-He signed the Patriot Act to authorize surveillance of suspected terrorists.
-He also ordered the 2003 invasion of Iraq to overthrow Saddam Hussein's regime on the false belief that it possessed weapons of mass destruction (WMDs) and had ties with al-Qaeda.
+He signed the Patriot Act, expanding surveillance powers for suspected terrorists.
+He also ordered the 2003 invasion of Iraq to overthrow Saddam Hussein's regime, citing claims that it possessed weapons of mass destruction and had ties with al-Qaeda.
 Bush later signed the Medicare Modernization Act, which created Medicare Part D. In 2004, Bush was re-elected president in a close race, beating Democratic opponent John Kerry and winning the popular vote.

-During his second term, Bush made various free trade agreements, appointed John Roberts and Samuel Alito to the Supreme Court, and sought major changes to Social Security and immigration laws, but both efforts failed in Congress.
-Bush was widely criticized for his administration's handling of Hurricane Katrina and revelations of torture against detainees at Abu Ghraib prison in Iraq.
+During his second term, Bush negotiated various free trade agreements, appointed John Roberts and Samuel Alito to the Supreme Court, and sought major changes to Social Security and immigration laws, both of which ultimately failed in Congress.
+He was widely criticized for his administration's handling of Hurricane Katrina and revelations of torture against detainees at Abu Ghraib prison in Iraq.
 Amid his unpopularity, the Democrats regained control of Congress in the 2006 elections.
-Meanwhile, the Afghanistan and Iraq wars continued; in January 2007, Bush launched a surge of troops in Iraq.
-By December, the U.S. entered the Great Recession, prompting the Bush administration and Congress to push through economic programs intended to preserve the country's financial system, including the Troubled Asset Relief Program.
+In January 2007, Bush launched a surge of troops in Iraq.
+As his presidency came to a close, the country experienced a financial crisis, resulting in the Great Recession, prompting his administration and Congress to push through emergency economic measures aimed at stabilizing the financial system, including the Troubled Asset Relief Program.

 After his second term, Bush returned to Texas, where he has maintained a low public profile.
-At various points in his presidency, he was among both the most popular and the most unpopular presidents in U.S. history.
+At various points in his presidency, he was both among the most popular and among the least popular presidents in U.S. history.
 He received the highest recorded approval ratings in the wake of the September 11 attacks, and one of the lowest ratings during the 2008 financial crisis.
-Bush left office as one of the most unpopular U.S. presidents, with public opinion of him remaining highly divisive.
-Scholars and historians rank Bush as a below-average to the lower half of presidents.
+Bush left office as one of the most unpopular U.S. presidents; however, public opinion of him has improved in his post-presidency.
+Scholars and historians generally rank Bush as a below-average president.